 But as a young SaaS startup, you will likely run into roadblocks where it seems like you have to choose between investing in one area of your business or another.

-Getting a loan for your small business is one way to quickly get funding, so that you don’t need to choose between 2 different tactics that you know will help your business grow.
+Getting small business loans is one way to quickly get funding so that you don’t need to choose between two different tactics that you know will help your business grow.
+Business credit cards can also be a huge asset in increasing immediate cash flow.

 Outside funding helps you address your biggest financial needs while simultaneously focusing on the bigger challenges of running a SaaS startup.
 Funding ensures you have money in the bank even if your revenue is in a state of variation.